viktordoms/TestTASK/README.md

    1.4.5 Wait when migrate is finished and close this terminal window

-1.5 Then you need restart docker-conteiner ('CTRL+C' and then 'sudo docker-compose up')
+1.5 Then you need restart docker-container ('CTRL+C' and then 'sudo docker-compose up')

 2.Run frontend: